mroughan/latexFromExcel/README.md

-# excel2latex.pl
+# latexFromExcel

 ## Intro:

-the aim is to be able to incorporate spreadsheet information into LaTeX in a flexible manner.
+The aim of this tool is to be able to incorporate spreadsheet information into LaTeX in a flexible manner.

-Tools exists as
+Current tools exists with similar aims
   + [**Excel2LaTeX** a macro in Excel to output the spreadsheet in LaTeX format](http://www.ctan.org/tex-archive/support/excel2latex/)
   + [**exceltex.sty** a LaTeX style (in conjunction with a script) that will tak part of a spreadsheet and insert it into a LaTeX document.](http://www.physik.uni-freiburg.de/~doerr/exceltex/index.en.html)

 The goal here, however, is do be able to do the latter, but a little more flexibly.
 For instance, we might want to extract columns A, B and